Colors: purple = native, orange = non-native

 South entrance sign

-This a young Sweet Fennel (Foeniculum vulgare).
-The leaves when rubbed smell and taste like black licorice.
+This a young Sweet Fennel (Foeniculum vulgare) aka Anise.
+The leaves and stem are edible like celery.
+They smell and taste like black licorice.
 Chew on that.

 Upper creek trail